UBC-MDS/ellognea-smwatts-student-performance/doc/student_perf_report.md

 ![](../results/violin-student-math-perf.png)

-Figure 1: Distribution of math grades by gender
+Figure 1: Distribution of final math grade percentages earned by students, displayed by gender in a jitter and scatter plot

 The mean final math grade achieved by female students is 49.8%, whereas the mean final math grade achieved by male students is 54.6%.
 This is shown in the following figure, which provides these sample estimates and the confidence intervals by gender.

 ![](../results/mean_CI_plot.png)

-Figure 2: Final math grade mean and confidence interval by gender
+Figure 2: Mean final grade earned by students in math by gender (male/female).
+Error bars represent 95% confidence intervals.

 ### Findings